dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

    * Also, make sure the original image is returned after it has been processed.
    */
   await initDCE();
-  cvRouter = await Dynamsoft.CVR.CaptureVisionRouter.createInstance();
+  router = await Dynamsoft.CVR.CaptureVisionRouter.createInstance();
-  cvRouter.setInput(cameraEnhancer);
+  router.setInput(cameraEnhancer);
   /**
    * Sets the result types to be returned.
    * Because we need to normalize a document from the original image later, here we set the return result type to
    * include both the quadrilateral and original image data.
    */
-  let newSettings = await cvRouter.getSimplifiedSettings("DetectDocumentBoundaries_Default");
+  let newSettings = await router.getSimplifiedSettings("DetectDocumentBoundaries_Default");
   newSettings.capturedResultItemTypes = Dynamsoft.Core.EnumCapturedResultItemType.CRIT_DETECTED_QUAD | Dynamsoft.Core.EnumCapturedResultItemType.CRIT_ORIGINAL_IMAGE;
-  await cvRouter.updateSettings("DetectDocumentBoundaries_Default", newSettings)
+  await router.updateSettings("DetectDocumentBoundaries_Default", newSettings)
   /* Defines the result receiver for the task.*/ const resultReceiver = new Dynamsoft.CVR.CapturedResultReceiver();
   resultReceiver.onCapturedResultReceived = handleCapturedResult;
-  cvRouter.addResultReceiver(resultReceiver);
+  router.addResultReceiver(resultReceiver);
 })();

 async function handleCapturedResult(result) {